Stable sets of primes in number fields: Introduction

 \subsection{Notation}

-Our notation will essentially coincide with the notations in \cite{NSW} resp. \cite{Iv}.
+Our notation essentially coincides with the notation in \cite{NSW}.
 We collect some of the most important notations here.
 For a pro-finite group $G$ we denote by $G(p)$ its maximal pro-$p$ quotient.
 For a subgroup $H \subseteq G$, we denote by $N_G(H)$ its normalizer in $G$.
 If $\sigma \in G$, then we write $C(\sigma;G)$ for its conjugacy class.
 For two finite groups $H \subseteq G$, we write $m_H^G$ (resp. $m_H$, if $G$ is clear from the context) for the character of the induced representation $\Ind_H^G \bold{1}_H$.